It turns out that this song also requires a warning label, namely, it is not a cry for help.

 with pints of ice cream.

-I simply can’t sleep
+I simply can’t sleep.

-my tear-laden fears
+My tear-laden fears

 are scaring the sheep.